mariovelandiac/avanzatech_blog/README.md

     - `team`
     - `author`
 - The author of the post will be automatically set to the logged in user
-### Edit a Blog Post ✏️
+### Edit a Blog Post ✏️ <a name="edit-post"></a>
-- To edit a blog post, you need to be authenticated as the owner of the post or as an admin user and send a `HTTP PUT` request to this endpoint:
+- To edit a blog post, you need to be authenticated as the owner of the post or as an admin user and send an `HTTP PUT` request to this endpoint:
 ```text
 http://localhost:8000/blog/<int:pk>
 ```